-information for my work on the Covington History has been acquired from various
+information for my work on the Covington History has been acquired from

-proven genealogical institutions have been the source for
+libraries and proven genealogical institutions have been the source for

 much of the material.
 Indeed, many happy hours have been spent poring over

 Microfilm, Microfiche, Army Records, Files, & Books, as well as walking,

 head bowed reading the inscriptions, in churchyards around the country.

 whole project started out, in Brighton, Sussex circa 1983, as being simply

 a desire to find out if there were many other Covingtons listed in the U.K.

 phone directories.
 Some months after this initial interest, a job move

-meant a transfer to Exeter in Devon and I spent 4 months
+meant a transfer to Exeter in Devon and I spent 4 months lodging, waiting

-various genealogy books for more details of the Covington name.
+genealogy books for more details of the Covington name.